 Finally, when you add up arrests, probation/parole, and incarceration, the Southside Chiques gang costs taxpayers over $4 million every year.

 The Southside Chiques gang derives its name from the southern side of Oxnard, California.
 The gang have claimed their section of the city.
-Their territory is carved into the grid of Oxnard by four key streets: East of J Street, South of Pleasant Valley Road, West of Saviers Road, and North of Hueneme Road.
+Four key streets carve their territory into Oxnard’s grid: East of J Street, South of Pleasant Valley Road, West of Saviers Road, and North of Hueneme Road.
 This area has become synonymous with shootings, narcotics, carjackings, and arrests.

 Chiques is the name gang members have bestowed on the city of Oxnard.
 I’ve heard two origin stories for the name “Chiques.”
 The first was that crime got so bad in the Colonia neighborhood in Oxnard that the people began to describe it as “little Chicago,” which morphed by the Spanish speakers from “chiquis or little ones” which became the name Chiques.
 Another version was the marijuana trade extended from Oxnard to Mexican/Americans in Chicago.
-The city of Chicago’s organized crime was often referred to as the Chicago Outfit.
+People often referred to Chicago’s organized crime as the Chicago Outfit.
 Drug smugglers in Oxnard claimed they were part of or “little members” of the “outfit” which became known as Chiques.
 One thing I know for sure is if you ask any Oxnard gang member the origin of the name Chiques, they will have no idea.

 Unlike some gangs that only tag walls or make noise on social media, the Southside Chiques live a violent lifestyle.
-Their identity is etched into every corner, every street sign, and every police report.
+The gang etches their identity into every corner, every street sign, and every police report.
 Their chosen uniform—Chicago White Sox apparel—isn’t a fashion statement.
 The “S” in “Sox” stands for “Southside,” and they wear it proudly.

 It’s more than a street gang—it’s part of a broader Hispanic gang network in Southern California heavily influenced by the prison gang known as the Mexican Mafia, or “La Eme.”
 To learn more about the Mexican Mafia see the blog La Eme.

 Critics of the injunctions, including some lawyers and activists, complained the orders violated civil liberties.
 What they didn’t offer were solutions.
-Meanwhile, the people actually living in Southside Chiques territory—suffered when the gang injunction was discontinued.
+Meanwhile, the gang injunction’s discontinuation harmed the people actually living in Southside Chiques territory.

 Every law enforcement officer I spoke to, supported the injunctions.
 Why?
 Because they worked.
 Gangs had fewer places to gather.
 Less intimidation and assaults, fewer shootings.
 The injunctions gave the community room to breathe.
 The lawyers who pushed for discontinuing the gang injunction don’t live in the Southside of Oxnard.

 A reasonable question is did the gang injunction increase public safety?
-To answer that question all law enforcement would have to do was look at the criminal histories of the 66 Southside Chiques gang members who were listed in the injunction.
-Each listed gang member who was arrested, following the gang injunction’s termination, was evidence the community was less safe.
+To answer that question, law enforcement only had to look at the criminal histories of the 66 Southside Chiques gang members who were listed in the injunction.
+Obviously, each arrest of a listed gang member following the gang injunction’s termination proved the community was less safe.

-Let’s estimate that those 66 Southside Chiques gang members were arrested twice since the injunction ended in 2021, that’s 132 arrests.
+Let’s estimate that police arrested those 66 Southside Chiques gang members twice since the injunction ended in 2021—that’s 132 arrests.
 Based on my analysis of over 4276 arrests, of the Hispanic Santa Paula gangs, 88% of their arrests fell into seven categories:

 The math is simple: 132 preventable crimes means 132 victims who paid the price for ideological opposition to proven gang suppression tactics.
 To learn more about the violent crimes gangs commit see the blog Gangs and Violence.

 In 2018, a police body cam recorded a foot chase in Southside Chiques territory.
 Caught on camera during the pursuit, the gang member threw a dark object down on the ground near a fast food restaurant.
-Later during the recorded chase the gang member can be seen throwing a plastic baggie just as the officer caught the suspect, and tackled him.
+Later during the recorded chase, the gang member threw a plastic baggie just as the officer caught and tackled the suspect.

 The gang member had thrown a loaded .45 from his waistband.
-He also had over 10 grams of methamphetamine.
+Police also found that he had over 10 grams of methamphetamine.
 The gang member’s actions demonstrated a complete disregard for other people.
-What if a kid had picked up the gun or taken the drugs?
+Worse yet, what if a kid had picked up the gun or taken the drugs?

 Without the body worn camera a persuasive defense attorney could argue the officer did not see the drugs or gun being thrown.
-The attorney would try to create doubt particularly if the attorney could trip the officer up when reviewing the officer’s report or on the witness stand.
+Predictably, the attorney would try to create doubt particularly if the attorney could trip the officer up when reviewing the officer’s report or on the witness stand.

-But the entire incident was captured on camera.
-The images could be slowed down or stopped and there for all to see was the gun flying from the gang member’s hand.
-This irrefutable video evidence resulted in the case being adopted federally to the gang member’s fear.
+Fortunately, the camera captured the entire incident.
+Officers could slow down or stop the images, and everyone could see the gun flying from the gang member’s hand.
+This irrefutable video evidence led federal authorities to adopt the case, much to the gang member’s fear.

 Seventeen arrests.
 Three felonies.
 A loaded gun and narcotics.
 The gang member was looking at 15 years in federal custody for having the gun and drugs.
-The federal prosecutor agreed to drop the gun charge if he pleaded guilty to the drugs.
+In the end, the federal prosecutor agreed to drop the gun charge if he pleaded guilty to the drugs.
 The gang member got 92 months.
 That’s 7 ½ years in prison.

-The Southside Chiques won’t disappear because we wish them away.
+The reality is, Southside Chiques won’t disappear because we wish them away.
 They’ll disappear when the public demands real accountability through incarceration.

 Until then, Southside Chiques will continue to recruit, rob, and kill.
 They sell drugs, enforce territory through violence, and maintain loyalty through fear.
-Their presence in Oxnard is deeply entrenched—and despite periodic police crackdowns and arrests, the gang persists.
+Today, their presence in Oxnard is deeply entrenched—and despite periodic police crackdowns and arrests, the gang persists.
+To learn more read the blog Northside vs Southside Gangs in Oxnard: History and Violence.

 To learn more about Southside Chiques and other gangs in Oxnard, get the book Less Tagging More Killing.